pb111/Support-Vector-Machines-Project/README.md

 1. Hands on Machine Learning with Scikit-Learn and Tensorflow by Aurélién Géron

-2. Introduction to Machine Learning with Python
+2. Introduction to Machine Learning with Python by Andreas C. Müller and Sarah Guido

 3. Udemy course – Machine Learning – A Z by Kirill Eremenko and Hadelin de Ponteves